 Black Pepper Tofu features tofu coated in a sweet and salty, sticky sauce with green onions and spicy peppers and is perfect served with rice for a quick and easy weeknight dinner!
 This delicious vegan stir-fry is made in under 30 minutes using everyday ingredients.

-For those of you who follow this blog, you know how much I love spicy food.
-And if you’re a lover of spiciness, this vegan black pepper tofu will work well for you too!
+For those of you who follow TSV, you know how much I love spicy food.
+And if you’re a lover of spiciness, this black pepper tofu will work well for you too!